PROBIC/tigreBrowser/README.md

 Recent changes
 ==============

+Version 1.0.4 (2015-09-14)
+* CSS file reorganisation for more reliable operation on https servers

 Version 1.0.3 (2014-01-28)
 * File reorganisation to simplify database import from text files
 * Add new options to control UI complexity